nextauthjs/next-auth/www/docs/getting-started.md

 This is an example of how to use an SQLite in memory database, which can be useful for development and testing, and to check everything is working:

-1. Install the database driver as a dependancy in the usual way - e.g. `npm i sqlite3`
+1. Install the database driver as a dependancy in the usual way - e.g. `npm install sqlite3`
 2. Pass a *TypeORM* configuration object when calling `NextAuth()` in your API route.

 e.g.